 \item (\textit{From \cite{Szpankowski2000,Drmota2006}}) For almost all sources,

 where $\eps>0$. \end{enumerate} \end{lemma}

 We see that employing block/phrase-constrained codes for compression under a strict delay constraint, the redundancy decays at best polynomially with the delay constraint\footnote{This is in fact true even under the weaker expected delay constraint.}.
-The main contribution of this paper is to show that in fact, the redundancy can be made to decay \textit{exponentially} with the delay, if the more general family of delay-constrained encoders is used.
+As we shall see, the redundancy can be made to decay \textit{exponentially} with the delay, if the more general family of delay-constrained encoders is used.
 This reveals a fundamental difference between block/phrase length and delay in lossless source coding.

-The following lemma shows that for an optimal $d$-delay-constrained encoder, the inf-redundancy and sup-redundancy coincide. \begin{lemma} For any source $P$,
+The following lemma shows that for an optimal $d$-delay-constrained encoder, the inf--redundancy and sup--redundancy coincide. \begin{lemma} For any source $P$,

-\end{lemma} \begin{proof} See the Appendix. \end{proof} Accordingly, $\mf{R}(P,d)$ defined above is called the \textit{redundancy-delay function} associated with the source $P$.
-The corresponding inf-redundancy-delay and sup-redundancy-delay exponents associated with $P$ can now be defined:
+\end{lemma} \begin{proof} See the Appendix. \end{proof} Accordingly, $\mf{R}(P,d)$ defined above is called the \textit{redundancy--delay function} associated with the source $P$.
+The corresponding inf--redundancy--delay and sup--redundancy--delay exponents associated with $P$ can now be defined:

 Our main goal in this paper is to characterize $\mf{R}(P,d)$, $\overline{E}(P)$ and $\underline{E}(P)$.